Timeline of The Malthouse building since 1669

 1974

-Local people had become aware of the intent to create an antiques centre and many reserved stalls in advance.
+Local people had become aware of the antiques centre plans and reserved stalls in advance.

-On the 28th June 1974 the antiques market opened its doors to the public with several stalls let.
+On the 28th June 1974 the antiques market opened its doors to the public.

 Today